jnyiok/KeyFinder/README.md

 • App testing

-If the goals and objectives above are met for this project, the application will enhance locating missing keys quickly and efficiently.
+If the goals and objectives above are met for Key Finder application, the application will help masses communities and industries locating their missing keys quickly and efficiently.

 ** KeyFinder Project Time-line**
  .
 Imported file